top of page

 How does an individual achieve a cultural transcendence?

 One answer is, by creating a new role.
-And by role, as in social role, is simply meant an established and recognized pattern of behavior, or behavioral pattern, as in the role of a teacher, or consultant, or executive, or manager, or housewife, or husband, etc.
+And by role, as in social role, is simply meant an established and recognized pattern of behavior, or behavioral pattern, as in the role of a teacher, or consultant, or executive, or manager, or housewife, or husband, or parent, etc.

+Hence their confusion, and even irritation, when this is pointed out to them.
+The reason for this self-deception is a complete lack of self-awareness.
+That’s why, for all one’s initial sympathies with them, they’re ultimately so repellent and obnoxious.
 To engage in a genuine cultural transcendence you have to have your wits about you and you’ve got to have a clue.
 You can’t just wing it, dude, and let happen, man.
 Put bluntly, no hippy shit here!

 Cultural Transcendence is for adults; mature, self-respecting, self-ironic, and, above all, self-aware adults, who value tradition while recognizing its necessary limits, and their own, and the need to move beyond both.
+That's why cultural transcendence is self-transcendence, and self-transcendence is self-creation, and creation requires a creator, a creator whose creation is a response to suffering and an attempt to transcend that suffering through the joy of creation.
+That's why in suffering creator and creation are one.

 Comments